What equipment do the recording studios have?

 We use SanDisk Extreme USB 3.0 drives at the Garage, so if you're looking for a good drive to buy that's the one we recommend.

 If you are scheduling a tape sync for someone else and won't be present in the studio at the time of the recording, please make sure you have arranged a method of receiving the files with a member of the Podcast Garage staff before the session.

 Do I need to bring anything with me?

 If you need to pay for your session you will need to have a major credit card with you.

 For the 4-person studio you will need to bring a hard drive or USB drive that has enough empty space to transfer multitrack WAV files from your session.
 When using the 1-person vocal booth you will need to bring a computer that works with the PreSonus AudioBox iTwo Studio USB interface or a portable recording device that support 48V phantom power.

 Please note: if you don't have a USB device to take your files away with, one will be provided, and the cost of the drive will be added to the total price of your session.
-Each drive costs under $5, and cannot be paid for out of membership time.
+Each drive costs under $5.

 How do I pay for my time in the studio?